New buildings on station car park

 We are deeply concerned that Brookgate has already pushed the envelope on what they have built to date, adding floors and mass to create what most people are describing as ugly, characterless blocks.

-We will need to call a Development Control Forum to gain an opportunity to present our case to the planning committee before they decide on the application, which is likely to be submitted in August 2018.
+We need to call a Development Control Forum to gain an opportunity to present our case to the planning committee before they decide on the application.
 Please get in touch if you can help organise this (collecting a petition and making a presentation).

 Associated with this development is also a plan to reopen access to the station pick-up/drop-off area from Station Rd: